OnGuard RockSolid Review: The Smallest & Lightest?

 I’ve been testing it for that last couple of months to find out…

-The smallest and lightest angle grinder resistant bike lock with very impressive resistance in my tests, but a lower Sold Secure rating.
+The smallest and lightest angle grinder resistant bike lock with very impressive resistance in my tests.

 Summary